 Gemological laboratories certify any diamond submitted for grading irrespective whether the stone is valuable and beautiful or not.
 The laboratory function is to record weight, measurements and provide an educated opinion on color, clarity, polish and symmetry.

 Cut grade opinions are provided only for round diamonds.

-Color and clarity grades are not an exact science and grades can often change if the same stone is submitted to the same laboratory more than once.
+Two diamonds (certified by the same gemological laboratory) with identical carat weight, color and clarity are rarely equal in value because color and clarity grades are not an exact science and grades can change if the identical stone is submitted to the same laboratory more than once.